BlonDe: An Automatic Evaluation Metric for Document-level Machine Translation: Analyzing Discourse Errors

-During the assessing process, the annotators are asked to distinguish between document-level error and sentence-level error (or both). ``Sentence-level errors'' refer to those errors that cause the translations to be inadequate or not fluent as stand-alone sentences, while ``document-level errors'' denotes those errors causing the coherence violation across multiple sentences in the document.
-Document-level errors are further categorized according to the linguistic phenomena leading to a discrepancy in context-dependent translations.
+Next, we conduct a human study on the test set of \BWB, in which we identify and categorize the discourse errors made by MT systems that are not captured in sentence-level evaluation.
+This human study is conducted by eight professional translators.
+The annotators are asked to classify translation errors into \Document-level and \Sentence-level errors (some cases can be both). \Sentence-level errors refer to those errors that render the translations to be inadequate or not fluent as stand-alone sentences, while \Document-level errors reflect a coherence violation across multiple sentences in the document. \Document-level errors are further categorized according to the linguistic phenomena leading to the lower performance in the context-dependent translation.\footnote{The annotation guidelines are described in \Cref{app:error}.}\looseness=-1